Last Updated on June 27, 2022 by Laura Turner

 You’ve been waiting for what seems like an eternity.
-You practically snatch the mail from the mail carrier as it is being delivered and frantically search through the stacks of coupons and bills to find some good news; just as you are ready to steel yourself for yet another disappointment, your heart stops.
+You practically snatch the mail from the mail carrier as it is delivered.
+Then frantically search through the stacks of coupons and bills to find some good news.
+Just as you are ready to steel yourself for yet another disappointment, your heart stops.

 There it is.

 First of all, take a deep breath.
 Before you decide on an interview date (if you have a choice), review your budget.
-You could potentially be paying for airfare, rental car and hotel.
+You could potentially be paying for airfare, rental car, and hotel.
 If you’re a poor student (like most of us), you need to cut corners wherever you can.
 Beware, however, that cutting corners on one item, may cause you to spend more on another.
-For example, if you pay less for your plane ticket because you stayed longer, you will need to pay more for your hotel and rental car.
+Paying less for a plane ticket because of a longer trip will mean paying more for a hotel and rental car.
 Conversely, if you stay only one night, you may have a more expensive flight.

 Check surrounding airports, not just the one closest to the school.
-You may be able to save a sizeable amount of money if you go to a larger airport that is farther away.
-Be aware, however, that the money you save on airfare might be lost due to obtain the extra ground transportation that is needed.
-If you are lucky, there may be a shuttle from the airport which will take you to your destination for minimal cost.
+You may be able to save money if you go to a larger airport that is farther away.
+Be aware, however, that the money you save on airfare might be lost to the need for extra ground transportation.
+If you are lucky, there will be a shuttle from the airport to take you to your destination for minimal cost.

 If you’re anything like me, you like to have a certain degree of control over the things that you plan.
-Because of this, I never book my plane tickets through priceline.com.
+Because of this, I never book my plane tickets through Priceline.com.
 I simply can’t take the chance of booking a ticket that might arrive too late or leave too early.
 If, however, you don’t care where you stay or what you drive, Priceline.com can be your best friend.
-Rooms can be found for fewer than $50, and rental cars can be under $20 a day-just don’t expect a blue Cadillac or a chocolate truffle under your pillow.
+Rooms can be found for less than $50, and rental cars can be less than $20 a day.
+But don’t expect a blue Cadillac or a chocolate truffle under your pillow.

-Although the chances of being separated from your checked baggage are slim, if you can carry your interview outfit onboard with you, do it.
+The chances of being separated from your checked baggage are slim, but keep your interview outfit in your carry-on luggage if you can.
 You absolutely do not want to be the person that arrives at his interview in a pair of jeans.
-In addition, I recommend you take a carry-on bag with essentials such as a small snack or two, a stick of deodorant, a music player, reading material, and a neck pillow.
-Remember, however, that there are restrictions on the amount of liquids you can take onboard a plane.
-For more details, check the Transportation Security Administration website at www.tsa.gov for all the latest regulations.
-If you need to carry some toiletries with you, either pay attention to the restrictions, or get yourself some of Travelon’s dissolving toiletries: “just add water!”
+I recommend you also pack the essentials such as a small snack, deodorant, music player, reading material, and a neck pillow in your carry-on luggage.
+Remember, however, that there are restrictions on the amount of liquids you can take on board a plane.
+For more details, check the Transportation Security Administration (TSA) website for all the latest regulations.
+If you carry-on toiletries, pay attention to the restrictions or get yourself some of Travelon’s dissolving toiletries: “just add water!”

-While smelling like a gorilla because your gel-stick deodorant was confiscated is not ideal, being sleep-deprived and fatigued during your interview is worse.
+While smelling like a gorilla because your toiletries were confiscated is not ideal, being sleep-deprived and fatigued during your interview is worse.
 Grogginess reduces your cognitive ability, inhibits your memory, and saps your energy.
 So if you don’t sleep like a baby when you’re on a plane, avoid red-eye flights at all costs.
-Likewise, if you try to save a few dollars by sleeping in the airport, odds are you will look like you slept in the airport.
-Make sure that you get a good night’s sleep the day before your interview so that you can put your best foot forward.
+If you try to save a few dollars by sleeping in the airport, odds are you will look like you slept in the airport.
+Get a good night’s sleep before your interview so that you can put your best foot forward.

-If you can’t afford a hotel, don’t think that sleeping in the airport is your only option.
+If you can’t afford a hotel, don’t think that sleeping at the airport is your only option.
 Some SDN members have graciously offered to house interviewees.
-If you don’t mind sleeping on a couch or using someone else’s bathroom, it’s a lot cheaper than a hotel room.
+This is extremely helpful if you don’t mind sleeping on a couch or using someone else’s bathroom, and it’s a lot cheaper than a hotel room.
 Alternatively, medical schools often provide hosting through current medical students.
-In addition to giving you the opportunity to talk with someone on the inside, student housing is usually within walking distance to campus.
+It can give you the opportunity to talk with someone on the inside.
+Plus, student housing is usually within walking distance to campus.
 If you choose to walk, just be careful at night.

-Gas is expensive, air travel is exasperating, and motels too often are breeding grounds for who knows what.
-If you are able to find cheap plane tickets, catch a shuttle that stops near campus, and stay with a student then you’re one of the lucky few.
+Gas is expensive, air travel is exasperating, and motels too often are breeding grounds for who knows what, like COVID-19.
+Consider yourself lucky if you find cheap airfare, catch a shuttle to campus, and stay with a student.
 Examine all your options before booking that trip and your travels on the interview trail will be much less stressful.
-If you play it smart, you just might save yourself enough to money to splurge on a hoodie to show off the very same school emblem you saw printed on the front of the envelope of your first interview invitation.
+Play it smart and you just might save enough money to splurge on a hoodie showing off the school emblem.